ayirac/ayirac/README.md

 Hello, my handle is ayirac, and I'm a senior studying computer science.
-I've completed a few personal projects that are publically available for anyone to view.
+I've completed a few personal projects that are publicly available for anyone to view.
 Take a look and let me know what you think!